dojo-wes/cd-course-outlines/py1/week-2/session-1.md

-# Intro to ERDs and Workbench
+# Intro to MySQL, ERDs, and Workbench

 ## Main Topics
 - What is an ERD and why do we need it?